Latteralus/LCC/structure.md

 ## Module Interfaces and Compatibility

-Each module should be designed with clear, stable interfaces to ensure forward and backward compatibility:
+Each module is designed with clear, stable interfaces to ensure forward and backward compatibility:

 1. **Type Definitions**:
    - Define shared data structures in `/types/*.js` files
-   - All modules that exchange data should import these types
+   - All modules that exchange data import these types
    - Example: Macro and Target data structures

 2. **Module Interface Pattern**: